magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 In such cases, the number of operations of the function is proportional to $n^2$, meaning the algorithm's runtime and the size of the input data $n$ has a 'quadratic relationship.'

-We can further increase the complexity by adding more nested loops, each level of nesting effectively "increasing the dimension," which raises the time complexity to "cubic," "quartic," and so on.
+We can continue to add nested loops.
+Each nesting is a "dimensionality upgrade", which will increase the time complexity to "cubic relationship", "fourth power relationship", and so on.

 ## Recursion

 <u>Recursion</u> is an algorithmic strategy where a function solves a problem by calling itself.
 It primarily involves two phases:

-1. **Calling**: This is where the program repeatedly calls itself, often with progressively smaller or simpler arguments, moving towards the "termination condition."
+1. **Calling**: This is where the program repeatedly calls itself, usually passing in smaller or more simplified arguments, until a "termination condition" is reached.
 2. **Returning**: Upon triggering the "termination condition," the program begins to return from the deepest recursive function, aggregating the results of each layer.

 From an implementation perspective, recursive code mainly includes three elements.

-1. **Termination Condition**: Determines when to switch from "calling" to "returning."
+1. **Termination Condition**: Determines when to switch from "calling" to "returning".
-2. **Recursive Call**: Corresponds to "calling," where the function calls itself, usually with smaller or more simplified parameters.
+2. **Recursive Call**: Represents the "calling" phase, where the function calls itself, usually with smaller or more simplified parameters.
-3. **Return Result**: Corresponds to "returning," where the result of the current recursion level is returned to the previous layer.
+3. **Return Result**: Represents the "returning" phase, where the result from the current level is passed back to the previous level.

-Observe the following code, where simply calling the function `recur(n)` can compute the sum of $1 + 2 + \dots + n$:
+In the following code, we only need to call the function `recur(n)` to compute the sum of $1 + 2 + \dots + n$:

 ```src
 [file]{recursion}-[class]{}-[func]{recur}